emlid/navio2-docs/docs/Navio-dev/mpu9250-imu.md

 The main function loop is pretty straightforward: read the data, print the data.

-You can find additional information about MPU9250, including the datasheet and the register map [here](http://www.invensense.com/mems/gyro/mpu9250.html).
+You can find additional information about MPU9250 in the datasheet.